oatItsaraphong/ChefTesting/ChefWork.md

 Search the attribute in the node. "*:*" is solar query syntax format. "<key>:<value of a key>", __*__ = consider wildcard

+More knife example:

+    $ knife node show <nodename> -a memory

+    $ knife node show <nodename> -a memory.total

+-a memory will show all field under memory
+-a memory.total will show total field in memory attribute

+In html use ex index.html.erb:

+    <%= node["memory"]["total"].to_i / 1024 %>

+Show memory in MB format
+**.erb = embeded ruby

 Convergen
 ----------------------------------------------------------